 Final script.
 In this module each student writes a full length play, a full length film script, or the equivalent in television or radio.
 This script can be a development and reworking of earlier pieces, but will often be completely new work.

-Assessment is by coursework only.
+Assessment is by coursework and practical presentation.
 In the first two trimesters work will be assessed as work in progress.
-The final submission will be examined on the script (60%), and the essay on the market and the pitch (40%).
+The final submission will be examined on the script (60%), the practical presentation (30%) and the pitch (10%).

 Tutors and Visiting Professionals

 All of our tutors are writers working in the industry.
 Among those working on the course will be:

 - Ursula Rani Sarma (Course Director): Ursula is an award winning writer for Theatre, Radio, TV and Film.
 Her plays include The Dark Things, Blue, The Spider Men, The Magic Tree, ...touched..., Orpheus Road, RIOT, The Ripple Effect and Yerma.
 Her Radio Drama includes Car Four, A Tiny Light in the Darkness and The Fisherman.
 Her TV writing includes Ecosse Film's RAW for RTE from 2009-2012.
 Her film work includes Anywhere But Here, The Woods and The Trial.

 - Robin Mukherjee.
 Robin is an award winning writer for theatre, television and film.
 His film work includes Swara Mandel and Lore (Australian Writers Guild Award for Best Adapted Screenplay, and Australia’s official entry for the 2012 American Academy Awards.)
 His writing for TV includes The Bill, Casualty, Eastenders, The Royal, Medics, Boon, Backup, Harry, Where The Heart Is and Combat Kids, a three part original serial for CBBC, produced by Lime Pictures was nominated for a BAFTA in the category of Best Children’s Drama in 2011.